ashleyjdcosta/CongestionTaxCalculator/README.md

+## Congestion Tax Calculator - .Net Core Solution :-
-## In this readme file I will briefly discuss about the implementation, and what fixes, packages, appraoches along with the Test cases that I make use of.
+In this readme file I will briefly discuss about the implementation, and what fixes, packages, appraoches along with the Test cases that I make use of.

 Technology selected: .Net Core standard 2.0, and in some of them due to package dependencies I have re-aligned the Versions accordingly(One challenge while re-aligning the version: The re-aligning of versioning caused some delay with targetted framework and so on)